I have scruples, just not your scruples, yours are boring.

 She giggles, ‘I am rather perfect aren’t I?
 And beguiling.’

-‘You are two out of three, beguiling, charming, and enchanting, but not deceptive, at least not with me.’
+‘You are three of four, beguiling, charming, and enchanting, but not deceptive, at least not with me.’

 ‘I don’t need to sneak on you, why would I, you treat me like a goddess.’